SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 ## My feet sink into the floor / I'm sliding a lot

-This will be due to either your physical or bone length set up.
+This will be due to either your physical or bone length setup.
 Try:

+- Making sure "Skating correction" and "Floor clip" are enabled in the SlimeVR Settings > Tracking settings (doesn't work for Quest Standalone for now).
-- Running AutoBone again.
+- Running through the Automatic Body Proportions Calibration again.
-- Other suggested mounting points.
+- Changing your IRL tracker mounting.
 - Adjusting your bone lengths manually by following the [step shown here](server/body-config.md#configuring-body-proportions-manually).

 ## Trackers are moving in the wrong direction when I move

+- Use the experimental Automatic mounting calibration.
 - Make sure your mounting orientations for your trackers in the server are correct. (you might have to lie about them for certain setups)
 - You may have specified a wrong `IMU_ROTATION` value in your `defines.h` file.
 Take note of which trackers are the issue and refer to the [configuring the SlimeVR firmware page](firmware/configuring-project.md#adjust-imu-board-rotation) to get the board's rotation right.
 - If it’s only off by a few degrees, shift your trackers inwards or outwards a bit, then full reset.